 4 Check in with the Starter when you are in St. Andrews.
 Whether in the early morning queue or later in the day, you may be able to play as a "walk-on."
 Due to weather or for other reasons, St. Andrews often has open slots.
 Obviously, this will work best for singles or twos.

 Now for the expensive options . . .
-Any time secured through a third party (i.e., a tour operator, lodging, or The Old Course Experience - OCE) will be significantly more expensive.
+Any time secured through a third party (i.e., a tour operator or lodging host) will be significantly more expensive.

 1 Call a tour operator and tell them you want to buy a "trade time" through them.
-These are distributed by The Old Course Experience with the same requirements and on the same schedule as the Links Management times.
 Hard to say how much this will cost.
-The Old Course Experience sells to the operator at a profit.
-The operator will tack on more margin.
-If you are successful with both the Links Management and The OCE, you don't have to take the OCE time.
 You can ask for a trade time any time, but they go fast - not much chance after January.
 The time will virtually always be wrapped into an expensive package tour.
 This is the main source of all those "guaranteed tee times" advertised by the tour operators.
 The times are date-specificthat is, they are "guaranteed," but they are only available to you if you can travel when the seller wants you to travel.

 2 Certain hotels, guest houses, and B & Bs are allocated some tee times.
 You can inquire via www.stayinstandrews.com, but as a practical matter, these are virtually all sold on to major tour operators who, in turn, package them up with minimum stays, dinners, and other requirementsall at a premium price, of course.
 This is the other main source of all those "guaranteed tee times."

 Analysis of a Tour Offering